oneTRANSPORT/android-one-transport-sdk/extras/documentation/available_data.md

 What data is available?
 =======================

+This SDK gives your app access to road transport data from four counties in
+England: Buckinghamshire, Hertfordshire, Northamptonshire and Oxfordshire.

+In addition, there are historical data sets from race weekends at Silverstone circuit during the Formula One Grand Prix and Moto GP races in 2016.

 ## Near-real-time local authority feeds

 Data sources are provided by county and by data type, but note that there